atomisthq/docs/docs/user-guide/spring-agent.md

 ### Adding the Spring Agent Manually

-You can add the agent to your application manually by adding the following to your `pom.xml`:
+If you prefer, you can add the agent to your application manually.

+Add the following to your `pom.xml`:

 ```xml
 <dependency>